scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 It is common to use the Euclidean distance, however other distance metrics may be employed.

-These selection methods can be modified to be semi-supervised by using the PCovR covariance and Gram matrices to compute the distances, as shown in [Cersonsky 2021].
+These selection methods can be modified to be semi-supervised by using the PCovR covariance and Gram matrices to compute the distances, as shown in [Cersonsky2021]_.

 .. currentmodule:: skcosmo.feature_selection
 .. autoclass:: FPS